Komodo/komodo-website/source/changelog/latest.html.md

 * **Other Mentionables**

+* Entire UI is now skinnable using the color scheme editor
 * Improved source code control UI and UX (IDE only)
 * New SCC Commit Dialog (IDE only)
 * New SCC Widget (IDE only)